robgiorgi/vmbuilder/README.md

 I wanted to share this work in the case it might be useful to somebody, besides our internal use in our Computer Architecture lab at the University of Siena, Italy.
-However, I can't follow the developement of it, sorry.
+However, I can't follow the development of it, sorry.
 I hope it helps.

 Roberto Giorgi